jsdelivr/globalping/README.md

 The location field can process different locations, including continents, regions, countries, cities, US states, and ASNs (prefixed by "AS," e.g., `from AS80085`).
 You can also specify measurement IDs from previous tests to reuse the same probes.
 >[!TIP]
 >Check out our [best pracises and tips](#basic-location-targeting-) to learn how to define locations effectively.
-##### Flags
-All network test commands share some flags but also have unique ones.
-To learn more, run `--help` with the respective test type.

 ## Best practices and tips
 Learn to use Globalping in the most optimal way!